jiachenofsun/DankBank-myResponderEnhanced_SCDFXIBM/README.md

   1. Open the terminal on your operating system
   2. Clone our repository by entering the following command: git clone <inserturl>
   3. Navigate to the working directory by entering the following command: cd <...>
-  4. Run the following command: pip install ibm-watson
+  4. Run the following command: pip install ibm_watson
   5. Run the following command: python main.py

 ## Link to mockup of UI of our proposed solution